webpack/webpack/examples/loader/README.md

 /*! unknown exports (runtime-defined) */
 /*! runtime requirements: __webpack_exports__, module, __webpack_require__, module.id */
 /*!
 CommonJS bailout: exports is used directly at 3:0-7 */ /*!
-CommonJS bailout: exports.push(...) prevents optimization as exports is passed as call context as 5:0-12 */ /*!
+CommonJS bailout: exports.push(...) prevents optimization as exports is passed as call context at 5:0-12 */ /*!
 CommonJS bailout: exports is used directly at 7:17-24 */ /*!
 CommonJS bailout: module.exports is used directly at 7:0-14 */
 /***/ ((module, exports, __webpack_require__) => {